weichaoguo/weichaoguo.github.io/index.md

 <br>
 <br>

-I am a Ph.D. candidate at the Department of Computer Science and Technology at Tsinghua University.
+I am a Ph.D. candidate at the Department of Computer Science and Technology at Tsinghua University, advised by Prof. Weimin Zheng \& Prof. Yongwei Wu.
-I'm working under the guidance of Professor Weimin Zheng and Yongwei Wu in the [Madsys Group](http://madsys.cs.tsinghua.edu.cn/).
+I'm working under the guidance of Prof. Yongwei Wu and Associate Prof. Kang Chen in the [Madsys Group](http://madsys.cs.tsinghua.edu.cn/).
 My research interests include storage techniques, mobile and operating systems, and distributed systems.
 My resume is available [here](/files/resume.pdf).

 ## Education